brian-goo/gin-starter/README.md

 - auth0 authentication
 set AUTH0_ISS and AUTH0_AUD in makefile
 the public key from jwks.json will be cached in memory for 12 hours

+### http "HEAD" method will be handled with "GET" method
+i.e. no need to implement HEAD method in a router level